Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 In the 1960s, Turkish workers arrived in Germany to fill the demand for cheap labor in a booming post-war economy.
 Many of them never left, creating a minority community that changed the demographics of Germany forever.

-Fifty years ago, Germany was in need of healthy, unmarried Turkish men to work in the country's booming post-war economy, and Turkey was more than willing to help fill that demand.
+Fifty-five years ago, Germany was in need of healthy, unmarried Turkish men to work in the country's booming post-war economy, and Turkey was more than willing to help fill that demand.

 A treaty signed by the two states on October 30, 1961 established the conditions for the guest workers.
 The expenses for traveling to Germany were included, but the return trip was not always covered by employers.